anikabisht44-a11y/Eco-City/README.md

 **🌿 EcoCity Builder**

 EcoCity Builder is a lightweight, browser-based city-building simulation inspired by SimCity but focused on sustainability and Indian environmental challenges.
-Players design and grow their own eco-friendly city by balancing pollution, happiness, population, and nature.
+Players design and grow their own eco-friendly environment.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------